-Impeller Installation and Adjustment (Figure 4)
+Impeller Installation And Adjustment

-Inspect the impeller, and replace it if cracked or badly worn.
-Inspect the impeller and shaft threads for dirt or damage, and clean or dress the threads as required.
+Inspect the impeller (1) and replace it if cracked or badly worn.

 The shaft and impeller threads must be completely clean before reinstalling the impeller.
 Even the slightest amount of dirt on the threads can cause the impeller to seize to the shaft, making future removal difficult or impossible without damage to the impeller or shaft.